Hardy Ultralite X 5-Weight Fly Rod Review

 Rod Tube/Sock: Yes/Yes

-Out of the rods I've fished, the short list of my favorite reel seats include the Orvis Helios 3, Scott Sector, and now the Hardy Ultralite X. The aluminum components, burled wood, and carbon look very refined, but the way the seat actually functions is what makes it so good.
+Out of the rods I've fished, the short list of my favorite reel seats includes the Orvis Helios 3, Scott Sector, and now the Hardy Ultralite X. The aluminum components, burled wood, and carbon look very refined, but the way the seat actually functions is what makes it so good.
 The strip where the carbon is exposed acts like rails against a reel's foot and keeps it locked firmly in place.
 In addition, the single up-locking ring is an ideal size/shape and tightens with a very satisfying feel.
 Good stuff!

 If you like subtle rods, this one probably isn't for you.
-Hardy gave the blank a bold "red metallic" color scheme over most of its length, but to my eyes it comes off as more of a coppery red.
-At any rate, the finish is smooth, shiny, and certainly eye catching.
+Hardy gave the blank a bold "red metallic" color scheme over most of its length, but to my eyes, it comes off as more of a coppery red.
+At any rate, the finish is smooth, shiny, and certainly eye-catching.

 In my opinion, Hardy chose the sweetest guides for these rods—REC Cerecoil strippers and Recoil single-foot snakes.
-These lightweight, flexible guides aren't cheap, but I can think of none better to attach on a premium rod like this.
+These lightweight, flexible guides aren't cheap, but I can think of none better to attach to a premium rod like this.
 Each guide is secured with red metallic wraps, and white alignment dots are located at each of the spigot ferrules.